marvin-hansen/alpha-system/README.md

 * Secure Container builds with Apko Images
 * Parallel container publishing with multi-run

+Integration tests are located in a dedicated crate next to each service under the folder alpha_system.
+The services are organized in groups i.e. core for all core services so under alpha_system/core/name you find a crate name_tests where the end to end integration tests are located.

 ## 🛠️ Cargo & Make

 Cargo works as expected, but in addition to cargo, a makefile exists